AmphetaminesCreative Modern Medical Business Card 43

 • Methamphetamine: Methamphetamine is a highly controlled and regulated substance due to its high potential for abuse and illicit production.
 Possession, sale, or manufacture of methamphetamine without a valid prescription is illegal in most countries.

-In summary, amphetamine and methamphetamine are related drugs with similar structures and mechanisms of action, but methamphetamine is more potent, has a higher potential for abuse, and is associated with more serious health risks and legal restrictions.
+In summary, amphetamine and methamphetamine are related drugs with similar structures and mechanisms of action.
+Still, methamphetamine is more potent, has a higher potential for abuse, and is associated with more serious health risks and legal restrictions.
 Medical use of methamphetamine is limited, whereas amphetamine-based medications have legitimate medical applications.

 By Mehfooz Ali